webpack/stylelint-webpack-plugin/README.md

 ## Options

-See [stylelint's options](https://stylelint.io/user-guide/usage/node-api#options) for the complete list of options available.
-These options are passed through to the `stylelint` directly.
+See [stylelint's options](https://stylelint.io/user-guide/usage/node-api#options) for the complete list of available options .
+These options are passed directly to `stylelint`.

 ### `cache`